Bob Latta: Personal life

-Latta is an avid sportsman and lifelong resident of Northwest Ohio.
+Latta is Catholic.
+He is an avid sportsman and lifelong resident of Northwest Ohio.
 He and his wife, Marcia, live in Bowling Green and have two daughters.
 He is the son of former Congressman Del Latta and Rose Mary Kiene Latta and serves in the seat his father held in Congress from 1959 to 1989.

 Electoral history

-1998
+1988

-Latta ran in the Republican primary for a congressional seat in 1998.
+Latta ran in the Republican primary for the congressional seat that opened up in 1988 after his father Del announced his retirement.
 He lost by 27 votes to then Ohio State Senate president Paul Gillmor, who won the general election.

 2007

 After Gillmor's sudden death in September 2007, Latta ran again for the seat.
 He defeated State Senator Steve Buehrer, among other candidates, in the special primary.
 In the December 11 special general election, Latta defeated Democratic nominee Robin Weirauch, 57% to 43%.
 He was sworn in on December 13, 2007.

 2010

 Latta defeated Democratic nominee Caleb Finkenbiner and Libertarian nominee Brian L. Smith.